 Enter the job description for the job.
 The job description must be for a batch job.
-Click lost of job descriptions.
+Click 2 to display a list of job descriptions.
 You can also enter one of the following:

 - RBTDFT Uses the job description listed in the Environment for this job. - USRPRF Uses the job description on the user profile attached for this job. - SBM If this is a submit-delay model job and you want the job description to be picked up from the submitted job rather than copied from the model job.